-- Pull your paperwork together.
-When you're ready to talk with a lender, they'll need some documentation from you, including recent pay stubs, bank account statements, W-2s, the total of your monthly debt payments (such as car loans, credit card debt, student loans, etc.), and the names and addresses of your landlords for the past two years.
+When you're ready to talk with a lender, they'll need some documentation from you, including recent pay stubs, bank account statements, W-2s, the total amount of your monthly debt payments (such as car loans, credit card debt, student loans, etc.), and the names and addresses of your landlords for the past two years.

-- Find lenders and get preapproved for a mortgage.
 Many first-time homebuyers go to their local bank or credit union, and that's the best place to start.
 You can also apply at two or three different lenders to compare rates and loans offered.
-It's best to talk with a lender and get preapproved for a mortgage before you start shopping for your first home.
+It's best to talk with a lender and get prequalified for a mortgage before you start shopping for your first home.
 That way, you know how much money you'll be able to borrow.

 - With a fixed-rate mortgage, your interest rate is locked in for the life of the loan.
 That means you will pay the same amount every month and can plan accordingly.